-New Haven Legal Assistance could not carry out its mission without the generous help from many people in the community who share a committment to equal justice for all.
+New Haven Legal Assistance could not carry out its mission without the generous help from many people in the community who share a commitment to equal justice for all.
 Here is how you can get involved.

 School-Year Law Student Internships:

 Non-Law Student Interns:

 NHLAA accepts applications from prospective student interns (typically undergraduate or graduate students) with a specific proposal for a project that furthers NHLAA’s mission of providing legal assistance and information to underrepresented populations.
 Applicants interested in an internship with NHLAA should send a resume and letter describing their project proposal to Executive Director Alexis Smith.

 Make a gift: Visit our donate page to make a one-time or recurring gift.
 If you would like to make a donation of stock or leave a legacy by making a bequest or Planned Gift, please contact Laura Clark, Controller, at 203-946-4811 or email@example.com.